DNC Convention Highlights NMTC Success in Philly

 Despite the recent progress, more than 400,000 Philadelphia residents live in poverty and city residents lack access to adequate social services.
 The New Markets Tax Credit has helped open 25 new community facilities in the city, improving access to healthcare, nonprofit service providers, and fresh food and providing affordable housing to attract and retain teachers in the city.

 According to the latest data from the CDFI Fund, the New Markets Tax Credit has delivered over $1 billion in financing to 59 businesses and economic revitalization projects in low income areas of Philadelphia at a cost to the federal government of a fraction of that amount, $180 million.
-Those projects have created about 2,300 full-time jobs.
+Those projects have created about 2,300 jobs.

 Clinton Calls for an Expanded and Permanent Tax Credit